Refining the Idea

 While the Director is happy to manage the grant proposal process, there may be periods when time might be limited due to the number of other grant proposals also underway.
 In those cases, faculty may need to take on added responsibility or risk missing the opportunity to pursue funding at that time.
 Please help facilitate the process by responding promptly to requests from the Director for grant information.

 Submitting the Proposal

-- The Director of Grant Development will submit the fully signed, final proposal to the funder preferably 2 days in advance of the deadline.
+- The Director of Grants will submit the fully signed, final proposal to the funder preferably 2 days in advance of the deadline.

 - Involved faculty should keep a copy of all proposal materials for later reference.

 - If successful, refer to the Grant Management Handbook for grant administration procedures.